pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

-In this guide I will walk you though creating a data service using ionic 2 and Google's Firebase realtime database.
+#### In this guide I will walk you though creating a data service using Ionic 2 and Google's Firebase realtime database.

 ---

 ## Creating the project

-First make sure the ionic cli is installed and up to date.
+First make sure that the Ionic CLI (Command Line Utility) is installed and up to date.
 ```
 $ npm install -g ionic@beta
 $ npm install -g cordova
 ```
-Next lets generate our project.
-We will be making a simple to do list.
+Next, let's generate our project.
+We will be making a simple to-do list.

 ```
 $ ionic start todoer blank --v2 --ts
 ```
-Lets take a look at the command.
+Lets take a closer look at the commands we just used:
-* ionic start
+* `ionic start`
- * creates a new project
+ * creates a new Ionic project
-* todoer
+* `todoer`
- * the name of our project
+ * names our project
-* blank
+* `blank`
- * the template we want to use.
-We are starting a blank project
+ * identifies the template we want to use.
+In this case, we are starting a blank project.
-* --v2
+* `--v2`
- * Use ionic 2.
-Since ionic 2 is still in beta start will default to version 1
+ * Identifies that we are using ionic 2.
+Since ionic 2 is still in beta, start defaults to version 1 unless another version is specified
-* --ts
+* `--ts`
- * Use typescript.
-Both angular 2 and ionic 2 are writen in typescript, and it appears to be the defacto going forward.
+ * Use TypeScript.
+Both Angular 2 and Ionic 2 are writen in TypeScript, and it appears to be the default going forward.
 So, we will use it too.

 ```
 $ cd todoer